-I’d like to think I’m a successful entrepreneur and, with my family, run two significant international companies based in the photographic and wedding industries.
+I’d like to think I’m a successful entrepreneur and, with my family, run and am the CEO of Queensberry a significant international company based in the photographic and wedding industries.
 This blog shares the path I am exploring for better business and life.
 It includes tips, observations and strategy blended with a little self reflection and fun.

 Faces of Stephen & Family

 Queensberry is a globally focused company based in New Zealand, but with 95% of it’s revenue from exports.
 We’re a design lead company, deeply focused on innovation, customer cause, service and technology but with our feet firmly grounded in the values of beauty and artisanship.

 The truth is I am probably unemployable now, having been an entrepreneur for so many years but my career started many moons ago running a lemonade stand, collecting coke bottles, lawn mowing and basically doing anything I could to turn a dollar.

 Through university I installed computer systems for a legal firm, worked in the hospitality industry for the Regent of Auckland as a waiter while working in the family handcraft/souvenir store “Earthworks” in Parnel Auckland.
 Both were a brilliant introduction to customer service, and retailing.
 I guess the bottom line is running a family business teaches you to just get on and do what needs to be done